 Program participant, Malawi

 Global Communities’ goal is to help vulnerable individuals and communities become more food secure while improving their nutrition and incomes.
-By merging climate change adaptation, nutritionally sensitive production, household asset building, and shock mitigation into our sustainable agriculture development strategies, we can address the closely linked challenges of food insecurity, malnutrition and livelihood loss.
+By merging climate change adaptation, livelihood diversification, nutritionally-sensitive production, household asset building, and shock mitigation into our sustainable agriculture development strategies, we can address the closely linked challenges of food insecurity, malnutrition and livelihood loss.

 Global Communities understands that effective solutions are based on: